 I’m a big fan of 3M Marine products, no joke I’ve had this stuff work miracles.

-- For mildew, the little black spots you get on your covers and seats, use 3M 09067 Mildew Stain Remover.
+- For mildew, the little black spots you get on your covers and seats, use 3M Mildew Stain Remover (Amazon Link Ad).

-For general cleaning, you can use any marine soap like Meguiar’s Marine/RV Boat Wash.
-Stick to the marine stuff as it’s biodegradable.
+For general cleaning, you can use any marine soap; stick to the marine stuff, as it’s biodegradable.

-If you want the step by step on how to clean a jet ski I go into great detail here.
-After cleaning a few thousand jet skis you learn some very useful tricks and I share them all.
+If you want the step by step on how to clean, I go into great detail here.
+After cleaning a few thousand skis you learn some very neat tricks and I share them all.

 24. A Drive-Up Lift To Keep The PWC Out Of The Water